 4. Increases Employee Satisfaction

 Who doesn’t like getting new stuff?
 Providing your team with wearable tech will show them you value their time and dedication to your company, thus increasing overall employee satisfaction.
 Research shows happier employees who feel more appreciated will be more productive than unhappy workers.
+Furthermore, when employees are being paid correctly and efficiently by the business using a Payroll ruislip and other areas service, they tend to be happier and work better for the company knowing that they are well looked after.

 One 2015 study conducted by the Social Market Foundation revealed that employees are up to 20% more productive when they are happy and feel appreciated at work.
 If you look at productivity rates in salespeople, happiness levels are even more influential – happy salespeople will secure 37% more sales than unhappy employees.